Yuhala/Thinker-ELibrary/README.md

 -----------------------------------------
 1. The frontend of the eLibrary will be based on AdminLTE bootstrap web template and the backend on laravel

-1. The welcome page will give a brief explanation of the sofia Elibrary and SSEA :earth_africa
+1. The welcome page will give a brief explanation of the thinker Elibrary and SSEA :earth_africa

 By Peterson Yuhala, [CEO & Founder SSEA](#)